ricson5499/emmet1.0-sublime3plugin/README.md

     }
 }`

-for key binding, if you haven add in the new binding, then it should work.
+3. For key binding, if you haven add in the new binding, then it should work.
 If not, just remove it.

 Preferences -> Key Bindings
 `